 Louis is a Djugun man from the West Kimberley.
 He has a background in architecture, design and communications, working across both practice, policy and advocacy within the architectural industry and First Nations not-for-profits.
-He works as a consultant within the architectural industry, is a First Nations Advisory Committee Member at the Australian Institute of Architects, and was previously a Director at Indigenous Architecture and Design Victoria, and Communications Officer at Culture is Life.
+He works as a Senior Designer of Architecture at Blaklash, First Nations Advisory Committee Member at the Australian Institute of Architects, and was previously a Director at Indigenous Architecture and Design Victoria, and Communications Officer at Culture is Life.

 Rona is a Kaytetye woman from Central Australia based on Arrernte Country.
 Rona is the founder of Common Ground a not-for-profit working to shape a society that centres First Nations people by amplifying knowledge, cultures and stories.
 Rona has a background in economics, and brings experience across co-design and systems thinking.
 Through her work with First Nations communities across Australia, Rona aims to help shape future systems that centre First Nations people, knowledge and solutions.